B1naryB0b/Wharf-CLI/README.md

 Wharf-CLI provides a unified interface for network port management across different operating systems.
 Instead of remembering platform-specific commands like `netstat`, `ss`, or `lsof`, use Wharf's simple commands to view port information consistently on any platform.

-> Please note LLMs were used in the development of this tool as I'm still quite new to Go and it's syntax
+> Please note LLMs were used in the development of this tool as I'm still quite new to Go and its syntax

 ## Features